kushnira/superstrongprivacypolicy/index.md

 The App may offer paid subscriptions or features through Apple’s In-App Purchase system.

 All payments are processed by Apple.
 We do not collect or store payment card details.

+We use a third-party service, RevenueCat, to manage subscriptions, verify purchases, and provide entitlement status within the App.
+RevenueCat may process limited technical and transaction-related information (such as device identifiers, subscription status, and purchase history) solely for the purpose of operating subscription functionality.

 Subscription management, billing, and refunds are handled through your Apple account.